HuiziRen1117/Kaggle-Practice/README.md

 Next I will do some feature engineering to the existing dataset.
 Since in reality even structured datasets will have some missing value, not clean data formating issues, and need further modification.
 This section will therefore include imputing missing data, re-defining categorical & numerical variables, dropping existing irrelavant features, or adding & merging new features.

 ### Missing Values
+Usually dataset will contain a lot of missing data.
+Some of them are not really "missing" just because they are none in nature.For example, quality measurements of a garage can have **NA** when there is no garage.
+In this case there is no need to impute the missing data.
+However there are other types of missing value requiring filling in order to maintain effectiveness of data.

+First of all, I would like to see which variables have missing value and how many are missing: